apache/druid/docs/content/operations/api-reference.md

 ## Query Server

-This section documents the API endpoints for the processes that reside on query servers (brokers).
+This section documents the API endpoints for the processes that reside on Query servers (Brokers) in the suggested [three-server configuration](../design/processes.html#server-types).

 ### Broker